 We will look at the Christmas cash appeal we developed for Northern Ireland Chest Heart and Stroke (NICHS), which won the IOF Northern Ireland ‘Best Use of Direct Marketing’ award in 2015.
 See a visual of the pack below.

-The aim was to produce a multi-channel fundraising appeal enable NICHS to seek donations to fund their care and support services for people living with the effects of a stroke.
+The aim was to produce a multi-channel fundraising appeal to fund NICHS’ work caring for people living with the effects of a stroke.
 We gave it a local focus, asking people to send in Christmas cards to their local NICHS centre to show support for people who had recently suffered from stroke.

 Here are a few reasons why the appeal did so well: